 Based on FDA feedback and the meeting minutes, we will include our root cause analysis and previously collected patient use and experience information in our resubmission.
-We also agreed to provide an analysis of pump performance characteristics on the nasal spray devices used in the comparative bioavailability study and 3-month stability data from commercial scale batches of Gimoti which we initiated manufacturing in June 2019 and completed manufacturing in September 2019.
-No additional human clinical trials were requested by FDA.
-We are currently completing the stability analysis from the commercial scale batches as well as undertaking the testing of pump performance characteristics on the nasal spray devices as requested by FDA.
-We plan to resubmit the Gimoti NDA in the fourth quarter of 2019, but we cannot assure you that we will complete our ongoing analyses, or that results will be in line with our expectations, in order to resubmit the NDA on this timeframe.
-In addition, FDA may determine that our root cause analysis and additional patient data and/or the stability data do not adequately address the issues raised in the CRL, or support approval of the NDA, and may later require us to conduct additional human clinical trials prior to approval.
+We also agreed to provide an analysis of pump performance characteristics on the nasal spray devices used in the comparative bioavailability study and 3-month stability data from commercial scale batches of Gimoti which we initiated manufacturing in June 2019.
+No additional human clinical trials were requested by FDA and we plan to resubmit the Gimoti NDA in the fourth quarter of 2019.
+However, FDA may determine that our root cause analysis and additional patient data and/or the stability data do not adequately address the issues raised in the CRL, or support approval of the NDA, and may later require us to conduct additional human clinical trials prior to approval.
 In addition, FDA may not accept our planned NDA resubmission for review.